The 2014 Wisconsin Early Stage Symposium was held Nov. 12-13 at the Monona Terrace Community & Convention Center in Madison.

 Sciences & Venture Conference - and for the past 10 years - the

 Wisconsin Early Stage Symposium.
-More than 480 companies have presented
+Nearly 500 companies have presented

-Presentations by more than 20 companies selected for the Wisconsin Angel Network investors’ track.
-Investors from across Wisconsin and beyond will attend.
+Presentations by 28 companies selected for the Wisconsin Angel Network investors’ track.
+Investors from across Wisconsin and beyond attended.

-The 10th annual Elevator Pitch Olympics, which provide 90-second presentation opportunities for more than 15 additional companies.
-A panel of experienced investors judge the pitches and offer feedback.
+The 10th annual Elevator Pitch Olympics, which provided 90-second presentation opportunities for 18 additional companies.
+A panel of experienced investors judged the pitches and offered feedback.

 More than a dozen panel discussions or plenary sessions featuring leading entrepreneurs, investors and others tied to the tech sector.

-“Office hours,” offering the opportunity to meet with subject experts on a variety of topics in small discussion groups or one-on-one.
+“Office hours,” offering the opportunity to meet with subject experts on a variety of topics in small discussion groups.

 SBIR/STTR awards luncheon to recognize grant recipients from the past year.

-The inaugural "Excellence in Entrepreneurial Education" award presentation.
+The inaugural "Excellence in Entrepreneurial Education" award presentation to Tim Keane.

 The annual “First Look” forum featuring selected campus-based technologies.